 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

-Whether you need to sell your house fast to move for a job, help a family member in need, or trade-up into a bigger home, we’ve built a 10-step plan for selling your home in record time:
+Whether you need to sell your house fast to move for a job, help a family member in need, or trade-up into a bigger home, we’ve built an 11-step plan, separated into non-physical and physical factors, for selling your home in record time:

 - Choose the optimal time of year to list your home.

 - Price your home at or slightly below market value.